Fort Sill Graduation Dates 2024: What You Need to Know

 • Risk management

-This course is branch-specific, so you’ll dive deep into your military occupational specialty.
-You’ll also enhance your ability to plan training, manage resources, and solve complex problems.
+You will also enhance your ability to plan training, manage resources, and solve complex problems.

 Senior Leader Course (SLC) Expectations